ssh -V

 Secure Shell (SSH) is a cornerstone of secure remote access and operations for developers.
 Traditionally, SSH relies on public-key cryptography, where private keys are stored as files on your computer.
 While secure, these files can be targets for theft or unauthorized access.

-FIDO2 security keys, such as the YubiKey, revolutionize SSH security by ensuring your private SSH keys never leave the hardware security key.
-This provides robust protection against malware, phishing, and remote attacks targeting your SSH credentials.
-Furthermore, FIDO2 mandates physical presence (a touch to your YubiKey) for cryptographic operations, adding a critical layer of security that prevents unauthorized use even if your workstation is compromised.
+FIDO2 security keys, such as the YubiKey, strengthen SSH security by ensuring your private SSH keys never leave the hardware security key.
+This provides strong protection against malware, phishing, and remote attacks targeting your SSH credentials.

-This guide details how to generate and use SSH keys directly on your FIDO2 security key, leveraging the capabilities built into OpenSSH.
-We’ll cover key generation, platform-specific setup, integration with services like GitHub, and important security best practices.
+This guide shows how to generate and use SSH keys directly on your FIDO2 security key with OpenSSH.
+It covers key generation, platform setup, GitHub integration, and security best practices.

 A FIDO2 Security Key: Any YubiKey with FIDO2 support (YubiKey 5 Series, YubiKey Bio Series, Security Key Series by Yubico).